gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-westerlund-tsvwg-dtls-over-sctp-bis.md

    When all the above options are present, the Association will start with support of DTLS/SCTP.
 The set of options indicated are the DTLS/SCTP Mandatory Options.
 No data transfer is permitted before DTLS handshake is complete.
-DATA chunks that are received before DTLS handshake will be silently discarded.
 Chunk bundling is permitted according to {{RFC4960}}.
 The DTLS handshake will enable authentication of both the peers and also have the declare their support message size.

    The extension described in this document is given by the following message exchange.